astronautlabs/conduit/README.md

 ```

 - `Rε`: The ID of the object
-- `S`: The "side" that owns this object from the perspective of the sender of the reference object (`L` for "local to sender", `R` for "remote to sender").
-Since both sides have local and remote sides and these references are interchanged, the context of where the reference was sent from is important for determining it's meaning.
-For instance if a message is received which indicates "local side", then this means it is "local to the sender" and "remote to the receiver".
-If a message is *sent* which indicates remote side, then this means it is "remote to the sender" and "local to the receiver".
+- `S`: The "side" that owns this object from the perspective of the sender of the reference object (`L` for "local to
+  sender", `R` for "remote to sender").
+Since both sides have local and remote sides and these references are
+  interchanged, the context of where the reference was sent from is important for determining it's meaning.
+For
+  instance if a message is received which indicates "local side", then this means it is "local to the sender" and
+  "remote to the receiver".
+If a message is *sent* which indicates remote side, then this means it is "remote to the
+  sender" and "local to the receiver".
 - `Rid`: The ID of the reference itself.
 This is used for properly implementing remote garbage collection (see below).
-  Some well-known references do not support multi-referencing, in those cases this field will be omitted or empty (see below).
+  Some well-known references do not support multi-referencing, in those cases this field will be omitted or empty (see
+  below).

 ## Garbage Collection

 References to remote objects intelligently handle garbage collection.
-References on the remote side keep the objects they refer to on the local side alive (they won't be garbage collected).
-When remote references are discarded and get garbage collected, references on the server side are automatically discarded to allow objects to be garbage collected.
+References on the remote side keep the objects
+they refer to on the local side alive (they won't be garbage collected).
+When remote references are discarded and get
+garbage collected, references on the server side are automatically discarded to allow objects to be garbage collected.

 Every object reference sent within a Conduit message represents a unique reference to a specific object.
-While each of those unique references are outstanding, the sender must not allow the referenced objects to be garbage collected.
-Each one of those references must be finalized by the receiver before the referenced object may be collected.
+While each of
+those unique references are outstanding, the sender must not allow the referenced objects to be garbage collected.
+Each
+one of those references must be finalized by the receiver before the referenced object may be collected.

-Since Conduit only keeps one proxy per remote object, most of the references created to a given object will be immediately dismissed.
-As soon as Conduit resolves the references to an already existing proxy object, it will no longer need the new reference.
+Since Conduit only keeps one proxy per remote object, most of the references created to a given object will be
+immediately dismissed.
+As soon as Conduit resolves the references to an already existing proxy object, it will no
+longer need the new reference.
 However if no proxy exists yet, the reference will *not* be finalized.

 ## Well-Known References

-If you've read all the above and you now understand that _every_ `request` must specify a valid object reference, you might be wondering how an initial `request` would be possible since there are no other calls which might be used to tell you how to populate the `receiver` references.
-You might also wonder how references are finalized for the purposes of garbage collection.
+If you've read all the above and you now understand that _every_ `request` must specify a valid object reference, you
+might be wondering how an initial `request` would be possible since there are no other calls which might be used to
+tell you how to populate the `receiver` references.
+You might also wonder how references are finalized for the purposes
+of garbage collection.

-All of the base machinery that enables this functionality is provided by the `RPCSession` class itself, _which is itself a remotable Conduit object_.
-There is always exactly 1 `RPCSession` object on each end of an RPC session (makes sense), and it is referred to with a special kind of reference called a "well known reference".
+All of the base machinery that enables this functionality is provided by the `RPCSession` class itself, _which is
+itself a remotable Conduit object_.
+There is always exactly 1 `RPCSession` object on each end of an RPC session (makes
+sense), and it is referred to with a special kind of reference called a "well known reference".

-Well known references are those where instead of a UUID, the object being referred to has a well-known ID which can be predicted by the other side of the conversation.
-The ID of the `RPCSession` object is always `org.webrpc.session`, so it is always possible to refer to this object even before any messages have been sent.
-Furthermore, the `RPCSession`'s lifespan is always at least
+Well known references are those where instead of a UUID, the object being referred to has a well-known ID which can be
+predicted by the other side of the conversation.
+The ID of the `RPCSession` object is always `org.webrpc.session`, so
+it is always possible to refer to this object even before any messages have been sent.
+Furthermore, the `RPCSession`'s
-as long as the lifetime of the channel which it services, which means there is no need to manage references for it.
+lifespan is always at least as long as the lifetime of the channel which it services, which means there is no need to
-Because of these factors, we can create the following reference for the remote's RPCSession insrtance without knowing
+manage references for it.
+Because of these factors, we can create the following reference for the remote's RPCSession
-anything about the object iself, the channel, etc.
+instance without knowing anything about the object iself, the channel, etc.

 ```json
 { "Rε": "org.webrpc.session", "S": "R" }